PRIMAVERA-H2020/pre-proc/README.md

 `./bin/run_pre_proc.sh <data_dir>`

+A Rose suite has been developed to provide optional control and monitoring of pre_proc. `u-av973` is the suite's id.

 To add new data requests to the Rose suite:

 1. In the DMT code: `./scripts/make_esgf_json.py -l debug <filename.json>` to get the data requests that files have been received for.